 Australia’s commitment to global citizenship and innovation, together with outstanding graduate outcomes, will help you use your research in support of academic discovery for a better future.

 Australian research and development (R&D) has led to important, life-changing innovations.
-These include the cochlear implant, cervical cancer vaccine, IVF, Wifi, the black box flight recorder, Google Maps and silicon photovoltaic solar cells, among many others.
+These include the Cochlear implant, cervical cancer vaccine, Wifi, the Black box flight recorder, Google Maps and silicon photovoltaic solar cells, among many others.

-Australia has earnt a reputation as a leader in scientific research, ranking in the world's top one per cent in 15 different fields of research – including space science, physics, computer science and clinical medicine.
+Australia has earned a reputation as a leader in scientific research, ranking in the world's top one per cent in 15 fields of research – including space science, physics, computer science and clinical medicine.

 Australia’s scientific publication scores are also among the world's highest, ranking in the world’s top four for scientific journal articles, including six key categories:

 Australia offers strong support to research students to prepare for future employment continues.
-This leads to outstanding graduate outcomes, with an employment rate of 85.6% (2022) for international postgraduate research-level students.
+This leads to outstanding graduate outcomes, with a full-time employment rate of over 77% (2024) for international postgraduate research-level students.

 Having started in 2023, the Australian Government’s A$296 million National Industry PhD Program is supporting 1,800 PhD candidates over 10 years to undertake industry-focused research projects.